Through our long and rich history, Westminster City School has retained strong roots in the educational heritage of the City of Westminster.

-Our present building in Palace Street was opened in 1877 and Westminster School grew from 307 to 850 by 1890, when it was given the name of Westminster City School.
+Our present building in Palace Street opened in 1877 and Westminster School grew from 307 to 850 by 1890, when it was given the name Westminster City School.
 In 1892, the first open scholarship to Cambridge was won.
-Under the 1944 Education Act, our School was designated a Voluntary Aided Grammar School, with Church of England affiliations and, in 1977, we became a Non-Diocesan Voluntary Aided boys' all-ability school with a mixed sixth form.
-We have a strong Christian ethos and commitment to equal opportunities, and continue to have particularly strong links with Westminster Abbey.
+Under the 1944 Education Act, our School was designated a Voluntary Aided Grammar School, with Church of England affiliations and, in 1977, became a Non-Diocesan Voluntary Aided boys' all-ability school with a mixed sixth form.
+We have a strong Christian ethos and commitment to equal opportunities, and continue to have strong links with Westminster Abbey.

 The Old Westminster Citizens' Association (OWCA)

 The Association comprises past students, staff and friends of Westminster City School.
 It aims to keep our alumni from around the world informed, in touch, entertained and suitably nostalgic for their schooldays!
 In 1908 and with remarkable vision, the then Headmaster, Dr Stevens, saw the importance of lifelong friendships that could be fostered amongst former pupils, and so the OWCA was born.

 The OWCA maintains close links with our School and, through its trust fund, provides finance to support a number of activities and projects.

 |Origins of Westminster City School book||29th Aug 2019||Download|